Abolish the Electoral College? The filibuster? Both? 2020 hopefuls pitch major structural changes

 Gillibrand, too, expressed concern over eliminating the filibuster, telling the crowd that if elected president, she “will absolutely consider this issue” but warning that “we have a risk that if you are for this today, it may be done before you have the majority.”

-Raul Marquez, a 19-year-old from Salem, Oregon, said that he was glad candidates are thinking big as he plans to participate in his first presidential election.
+Raul Marquez, 19, from Salem, Oregon, said that he was glad candidates are thinking big as he plans to participate in his first presidential election.

 “There is much more at stake than just this presidential election,” he said.
 “I think it was nice and provided some closure in knowing that most of the candidates are feeling like, you know, that is the case.”